 - Check what is included in the policy

 - Verify the number of countries included in the policy.
-Travel insurance companies may not cover trips to countries with government warnings against travelling to those countries.
+Travel insurance companies may not cover trips to countries with government warnings against traveling to those countries.

 - Verify the medical coverage limit on the policy.
 It is important for you to take a policy that offers at least $100,000 coverage in medical care.
 Policies with higher coverage may be more expensive.
 Avoid taking lower coverage limits as you may end up paying for what may not be covered by the low-coverage policy.